 In order to receive financial aid, students must make satisfactory progress toward a degree.
-As required by federal regulations effective July 1, 2011, Southwestern Christian University has amended its SAP Policy.
-Changes will take effect when SAP is calculated at the end of summer 2011.
+As required by federal regulations effective July 1, 2011, Southwestern Christian University amended its SAP Policy for financial aid eligibility.

 Qualitative – GPA: Students must meet the University’s policies for continuation of enrollment.
 In addition, students must maintain a minimum cumulative GPA according to the number of credit hours earned.

 - 1-30 credit hours = 1.75 CGPA

 - 31 or more credit hours = 2.0 CGPA

 Quantitative – Passing Percentage: Students must successfully complete at least 75% of all hours attempted.
 "F" and "W" grades count against hours attempted percentage.
 Transfer credit, if applicable, is included in the passing percentage calculation.

 Maximum attempted length for a program of study: Students reaching the maximum attempted length for a program of study will not be eligible for financial aid.
 A student is eligible for financial aid for a total of 1.5 times the length of the academic program (i.e. four-year program = 6 years.
 Graduate program = 3 years).
 All transfer hours accepted by the Registrar’s Office toward a student’s program are counted as attempted and earned.

 Attempted credits include the following, taken at Southwestern Christian University: